An avid book nerd, Jennifer Branton loves to share her favorite book finds with her readers.

 The Scooby-Doo gang is pushed into another dimension and forced to face the secret that the dead body in Nate's closet died to protect.

 One of the first residents to meet Nate is Tim, an older man that enjoys resting on the sun deck where a female neighbor likes to sunbathe naked.
 Nate shares the daily beer with the man and finds out about his backstory.
 He has a private detective that is following him after his business faltered thanks to an ex-wife that got everything in the divorce.

 Later Nate learns everything he knows about the man he most respects is a lie.
 Placed in the building as the inside man, it is revealed that the government has been keeping watch over the project and knows about portals and that almost everyone from the beginning was on the payroll in some way to keep the building functioning, from the realtor that was really an actress paid monthly on PayPal to show the place when a new application appeared, to the landlord that was paid from the Feds to make sure that the portals were never opened.

 Now that everyone has exposed the secret, it is up to those left to put things right.

 The New Manager

-Every secret needs a keeper, and in the end it is Nate that the government entrusts to be the new manager and keep the machine that is the building safe.
+Every secret needs a keeper, and in the end, it is Nate that the government entrusts to be the new manager and keep the machine that is the building safe.

-After his experience and losing neighbors and friends in the process, Nate knows that he should run but he has been tasked with taking over where the landlord before him has failed and Nate knows that they are the only thing that stands in the way of the evil being lose again.
+After his experience and losing neighbors and friends in the process, Nate knows that he should run but he has been tasked with taking over where the landlord before him has failed and Nate knows that they are the only thing that stands in the way of the evil being loose again.

-14 is an enjoyable read for those looking for a fast paced novel that blends horror elements with Cosmic Fantasy.
+14 is an enjoyable read for those looking for a fast-paced novel that blends horror elements with cosmic fantasy.